sruck007/Ruck_charting/README.md

 # Transcription Pipeline

-A pipeline for audio transcription, NLP refinement, and reporting.
+A pipeline for chart notes to text via audio transcription, including advanced NLP refinement, and reporting.

 ## Features
 - Audio recording and upload